fixcoineco/next-pwa-starter/README.md

 - A component or module in `app` must not import anything from `feature`
 - A feature must not import any other feature
+- A feature is used in `pages` only.

 ### Backend-for-Frontend (BFF)